Child Support Attorneys

 .
 During this process, you will have to present any new information to the court so it can determine if a modification to the amount of child support payments is in order.

-If your former spouse does not make required child support payments, it is in the best interests of you and your child (or children) to hire an experienced child support attorney.
-The process of enforcing the payment of child support on an ex-spouse that has been delinquent in making payments can be a legally complex and confusing process, so the advice and representation of an experienced child support attorney can prove to be especially valuable.
+If your former spouse does not make required child support payments, it is in the best interests of you and your child (or children) to hire an experienced attorney.
+The process of enforcing the payment on an ex-spouse that has been delinquent in making payments can be a legally complex and confusing process, so the advice and representation of an experienced attorney can prove to be especially valuable.

 We offer legal services in Boca Raton, West Palm Beach, Delray Beach, Boynton Beach, Fort Lauderdale, and surrounding areas.